-Many of the key benefits of incorporating independent professionals into your workforce strategy center around cost savings.
-For instance, independent talent can offer staffing flexibility and access to skills that might be hard to find among current employees.
+There are many benefits to incorporating independent professionals into your workforce strategy—many of which center around cost savings.
+Independent talent, for example, can offer staffing flexibility and access to skills that might be hard to find among your existing employee base.

 Companies today report having difficulty finding employees who have the skills they need.
-There are many factors play into this skills shortage including a tight job market, strong economy, and changing worker preferences.
-This new work environment, however, has created an ideal landscape for independent professional talent who build their careers off of the specialized expertise they offer clients.
+Many factors play into this skills shortage including a tight job market, strong economy, and changing worker preferences.
+However, this new work environment has created an ideal landscape for independent professional talent who build their careers off of the specialized expertise they offer clients.

 This highly-educated and credentialed group of talent can help to fill skill gaps in a company’s workforce, bringing their knowledgeable expertise to the table when and where it is needed most.
 Because they are experts in their respective fields, independent talent can help companies save both time and money on training, onboarding, and management.